iamacup/react-redux-with-networking-helper/readme.md

 For some selectors we allow for caching, that caching is applied to the `makeGet***` functions so that instead of having multiple components with many functions that do the same thing, we have multiple components with a single function that does the same thing.

+When using hooks, the same rules apply but with different syntax, full explination [here](https://react-redux.js.org/next/api/hooks) with documentation and examples below.

 ## APIs